wliu7635/RMT/README.md

 ## Attribution

 The original RMT, SSVD, and Rice-VST code identifies Xiaoping Wu and Wei Zhu at the Center for Magnetic Resonance Research, University of Minnesota, as original authors.
 This repository documents and integrates the tested low-memory serial execution, operator-norm shrinkage configuration, echo-specific caching, BIDS/header repair, fMRIPrep, tedana, and tSNR quality-control workflow.
-Do not describe this repository as inventing RMT, SSVD, Rice VST, fMRIPrep, or tedana.

 # 0. Repository layout

 ```text